Pink-Crab/Perique-Registerables/README.md

 ### Shared Meta Boxes

-Sometimes you want to render the same Meta Boxes on multiple Custom Post Types or added to existing ones.
-We have a simple `Shared_Meta_Box_Controller` base class which can be extended to register meta boxes isolated from a Post Type.
+In case you would like to render the same meta box on multiple Custom Post Types or to add it to existing ones, you can use the `Shared_Meta_Box_Controller` base class and extend it to register independent meta boxes.

 ```php